 But then what do I know?
 Pursuant to the VA, everything I wrote above would no doubt be charted as the manifestation of extreme delusional thinking.
 Perhaps I can overcome this “delusional” thinking by getting with the program and calling for cameras on all government employees (jestingly).
 And then the government will be able to ensure VA employees comply with prescribing dangerous psychiatric drugs to veterans for having impermissible beliefs (e.g. believing the profit and loss test on the free market is the best way to ensure accountability to consumers).

 [1] – Lovett’s “crime” (he had no victims) was functioning as a de facto tax collector independent of the regime, while Garner’s assailants were functioning as de jure tax collectors on behalf of the regime.
-From these two cases, one might conclude that violating policy to protect liberty without inflicting injury upon anybody is a greater “crime” than is needlessly taking a life if done in service to the state.
+From these two cases, one might conclude that violating policy to protect liberty without inflicting injury upon nobody is a greater “crime” than is needlessly taking a life if done in service to the state.

 Recently, Senator Harry Reid criticized the Koch brothers for being motivated by the pursuit of wealth while defending his nexus with the billionaire casino mogul Sheldon Adelson.
 Senator Reid’s apologia of Sheldon Adelson is that Adelson is not motivated by the pursuit of wealth.
 Adelson doesn’t seek money.
 Money seeks Adelson.
 See: http://talkingpointsmemo.com/livewire/harry-reid-don-t-pick-on-sheldon-adelson